LukeKryka/Group-Project/README.md

    	#checks if the user types "YES" and ends the loop if so
 ```
 ## Contributing
+Hello!
+Thank you for taking a look at our code.
+We appreciate any and all comments and recommendations.
+If you want to make any edits to our code all you have to is fork LukeKryka/Group-Project in GitHub.
+You can then make any comments you want and edit our code however you like.
+Then for us to take a look at the code all you have to do is put a pull request in.
 ## License

 ## Code of Conduct